MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 ## Validate Model

 This step automatically validates the newly trained model based on established metrics (e.g. an accuracy metric to compare it to older models).
 Did its accuracy increase?
 If yes, this model might be registered in the model registry for ensuring that next steps can consume it.
-If the new model performs worse, either a Data Scientist can be alerted to investigate why, or the newly trained model can just be discarded.
+If the new model performs worse, then a data scientist can be alerted to investigate why, or the newly trained model can be discarded.

 ## Deploy/Consume Model